Haley: Diversifying puts GOP in best position to lead

 “We came together to heal and make hard choices about our future,” she said.

-“And take it from me, the first female governor of South Carolina and the first minority female governor in the United States,” she added, “America is not a racist country.”
-She has said that before, drawing rebuke.
+“And take it from me, the first female governor of South Carolina and the first minority female governor in the United States,” she added, “America is not a racist country," a phrase she has used before.

+But Haley has also frequently spoken of her immigrant family's struggles in rural South Carolina.

+“I was a brown girl, in a black-and-white world,” she has said.
+“We faced discrimination and hardship.”

 As Haley ponders her next political steps, the setting — a fundraising gathering put on by The Citadel Republican Society, which advertises itself as “the largest Republican club in the South” — is among a series of well-worn stops for politicians seeking exposure among Republicans in the first-in-the-South presidential primary state.